zyf0717/zyf0717.github.io/_posts/2020-05-06-learnings-from-codewars.markdown

 ## 3. Mathematics, algorithms, and data structures

-Besides the obvious use of trigonometry and algebra in the section above, some katas (especially at the higher level) requires a mathematical solution because brute force solutions do not scale.
-Knowledge of algorithms and data structures might also be necessary to optimize solutions to pass test cases.
+Besides the obvious use of trigonometry and algebra in the section above, some katas (especially at the higher level) requires a mathematical solution because brute-force solutions do not scale well.
+In addition, knowledge of algorithms and data structures might also be necessary to optimize solutions to pass test cases.

 There are, however, some pitfalls to avoid.
-For example, there might be floating point arithmetic issues when dealing with irrational numbers.
+For example, there might be floating point arithmetic issues when dealing with irrational numbers:

 ```python
 ## Python